crcn/browsertap/2.0/README.md

 - ability to run server on mac & windows
 - synchronize *all* windows that popup on the server - vmware fusion style
 - ability to tunnel local servers automatically by reading `/etc/host`.
+- quick launch menu for starting frequently used apps

 ### Future Features